-I am currently a PhD candidate in Organic/Medicinal Chemistry at Northeastern University.
-I am part of the Center for Drug Discovery under the direction of Dr. Alex Makriyannis.
-Here my work focuses on synthesizing covalent endocannabinoid ligands to probe the cannabinoid receptors, chemically and metabolically stable 2-arachidonoylglycerol analogs, and N-acylethanolamine hydrolyzing acid amidase inhibitors.
+I received my PhD Organic Chemistry from Northeastern University.
+I was a part of the Center for Drug Discovery under the direction of Dr. Alex Makriyannis.
+Here my work focused on synthesizing covalent endocannabinoid ligands to probe the cannabinoid receptors, chemically and metabolically stable 2-arachidonoylglycerol analogs, and N-acylethanolamine hydrolyzing acid amidase inhibitors.

 Publications: (Click on citation for a link to article)